“With all due respect to my surgeon, in a perfect world he would be out of a job.”

 I'd been feeling okay, but suddenly, I knew I was going to vomit.
 I think the nurse was still there, because someone handed me a plastic basin, and I did throw up.
 It was basically clear fluids.

-After a bit, either Les or someone else brought the bag with my clothes and shoes, and Les helped me dress.
+After a bit, I felt better and either Les or someone else brought the bag with my clothes and shoes, and Les helped me dress.
 I was still feeling a bit queasy, and I said something to Les, who grabbed another basin out of the drawer the first one had been in and handed it to me just in time.

-I just barely managed to keep from getting anything on my clothes.
+I just barely managed to not get any on my clothes.

 The nurse I'd seen when I was brought over to this side of the recovery room was nowhere in sight, so Les grabbed the first nurse he saw and she looked after the basin.

 We waited a bit until I felt ready to leave, but Les grabbed another basin to have in the car just in case.